-Not only could this type of paper trail make a difference when it comes to proving infidelity but it is also important for you to be able to establish any degree of marital property wasting that occurs.
+Not only could this type of paper trail make a difference when it comes to proving infidelity, but it is also important for you to establish any degree of marital property wasting that occurs.
 For example, has your spouse purchased jewelry, electronics, or other expensive items for their boyfriend or girlfriend?
 If so, you need to keep track of any amounts that have been spent that you can determine based on your access to bank records and online statements through your bank or credit union.

 Another way that I have seen people waste assets in a marriage is by purchasing a new vehicle during the divorce.
 Why a person would want to purchase a vehicle during a divorce is beyond me.
 Typically, I will chalk it up to not having all of your mental faculties working at full speed due to this stress and heartache associated with the divorce.
 Spending money can be seen as a way to call me yourself and put your mind at ease during a divorce.
-However, this type of spending will not only harm you in the long run but it can result in penalties during the divorce as well.
+However, this type of spending will not only harm you in the long run but can also result in penalties during the divorce.

-The bottom line is that you need to be able to prove that your spouse intentionally acted in a dishonest or underhanded manner to specifically harm your community estate.
+The bottom line is that you need to be able to prove that your spouse intentionally acted in a dishonest or underhanded manner to harm your community estate specifically.
 Although you may know your spouse's heart and motivation better than anyone coming up with evidence to prove these things can be difficult.
 For that reason, it is very much recommended that you work with an experienced family law attorney to help you plan and build a case to prove marital asset wasting.

 Working on a budget during a divorce

 During the divorce case, you can spend money on essentials like your mortgage, rent, groceries, attorney fees, and necessary items for your children.
-The state of Texas does not want you spending a great deal of money on nonessentials or on frivolous things the type of which we have already discussed today.
+The state of Texas does not want you spending a great deal of money on nonessentials or on frivolous things, the type of which we have already discussed today.
 A budget can help you to keep better track of your spending and prevent problems before they arise.
-Trick 2 putting yourself in a situation where a budget can help is to start doing a budget in the 1st place.
+Trick 2 putting yourself in a situation where a budget can help is to start a budget in the 1st place.

-Contrary to what many people think, creating and maintaining a budget does not have to be difficult or complicated.
+Contrary to what many people think, creating and maintaining a budget does not have to be complicated.
 Simply sitting down at your kitchen table with a legal pad and a pen is a great start.
 Figuring out your monthly income, bills, expenses, and other responsibilities will allow you to determine how much money, if any, you have leftover at the end of each month.
 You may even be able to determine where you can make appropriate cuts in your spending so that you have more margin to pay bills and other expenses during the divorce.
 You may even feel like you got a raise after your first month or two of diligent budgeting.